trixi-framework/Trixi.jl/docs/src/adding_a_new_equation.md

 ```

 We create `CubicEquation` as an empty `struct` since we do not use any parameters
 for this equation.
-Other examples could bundle arbitrary parameters, e.g. the
+Other models could bundle arbitrary parameters, e.g., the
 ideal gas constant for the compressible Euler equations.

 From here on, the following code snippets should be written inside the `module`.